Costs

 Does dental insurance cover implants?+

-Many dental insurance plans offer partial coverage for implants, often 10-50% depending on the plan, though some plans exclude implants entirely.
+Many dental insurance plans offer partial coverage, often 10–50% depending on the plan, though some plans exclude implants entirely.
 Always confirm coverage details directly with your insurer.